- Critical Thinking Matters

 B) It being that many people share my personal opinion against wordiness, there are many reasons to avoid filler.
 For instance, it is important to note that using filler when writing makes it hard for people find your original thoughts.

 This lecture walks you through the why and how.
+(Jump directly to what I have to say about the filler phrase “there are.”)

 5. Bloom’s Taxonomy